Scarlett Johansson quits trans film “Rub and Tug” after backlash

 Scarlett Johansson has exited the film Rub and Tug after her casting as a trans man sparked backlash.

-The film is based on the true story of Dante “Tex” Gill, a crime lord who ran a string of massage parlors as well as a steroids ring in the 1970s.
+The film is based on the true story of Dante “Tex” Gill, a crime lord who ran a string of massage parlors as well as a steroid ring in the 1970s.
 No sooner was Johansson cast as Gill did the flood of outrage come pouring forth.

 In a statement to Out magazine, Johansson recognizes that, as a cisgender woman, her playing a trans man was “insensitive,” which backtracks her initial, flip response to the outrage that people “can be directed to Jeffrey Tambor, Jared Leto, and Felicity Huffman’s reps for comment.”
 Here’s what she said: